diribet/chystat-api-documentation/README.md

 ## API sections

 The API is broken into sections.
-A section is a part of chy.stat application or a group of tasks that make up a logical unit.
+A section is a part of the chy.stat application or a group of tasks that make up a logical unit.
 Each section has is own URL path and documentation.

 - [AQDEF upload](UploadAPI.md)